broadinstitute/submissions/README.md

 # SSH Key Creation and Usage Guide

 ## Introduction
-This guide provides instructions for creating an SSH key pair and utilizing it to establish secure connections.
+This guide provides instructions for creating an SSH key pair and utilizing it to establish secure connections with DbGap.

 ## SSH Key Generation
 To generate an SSH key pair, follow these steps: